This article only covers Final Cut Pro X 10.2.3 and earlier, and will not be maintained.

 In the Media Import window, you can choose to copy imported media to the library or leave it in its current place.
 You can also specify a custom storage location for imported media.
 This option is in the Library Properties Inspector, allowing you to select custom storage locations on a per-library basis.

-As of Final Cut Pro X 10.1.2, you can view and define specific storage locations for media, cache files (render files, analysis files, thumbnail images, and audio waveforms), and library backups for each of your libraries.
+You can view and define specific storage locations for media, cache files (render files, analysis files, thumbnail images, and audio waveforms), and library backups for each of your libraries.
 You can do this in the Library Properties Inspector.
 Store files within the library or in external folders you choose.
 You can also consolidate all files as managed media inside the library for easy transport or archiving.

 For more information about the Library Properties Inspector see Manage storage locations in Final Cut Pro X Help.